Using Machine Learning techniques in phenomenological studies in flavour physics: Global fits

 From the above results, it is clear that the assumptions of Scenario I do not allow for a simultaneous explanation of the \RKp and \RDp anomalies, as already pointed out in \cite{Feruglio:2017rjo}.
 In particular, a value of the mixing between the second and third generation leptons $\beta^\ell$ is large enough to describe \RKp through the tree-level $C_9^{\mathrm{NP}\,\mu} = - C_{10}^{\mathrm{NP}\,\mu}$ coefficients, but implies that $\RDp < \RDp^\mathrm{SM}$.
 Instead, our fit shows a preference for a negligible $\beta^\ell$, and therefore the \RDp anomalies are explained only through NP in $C_{VL}^\tau$.
 The predictions for the branching ratios and angular observables of the $B\to K^{(*)}\mu^+ \mu^-$ decays are improved thanks to the flavour-universal loop-induced contribution to $C_9^\mathrm{NP} = C_9^\mathrm{loop}$, while the \RKp ratios are not sensible to the universal contribution and remain SM-like.

 The parameters in the fit of Scenario II, on the other hand, are able to describe the $\RKp$ and $\RDp$ anomalies at the same time, as it is shown in Figure~\ref{im:obs_scbII} and Table~\ref{tab:observables_rot}.
 To consider the mixing between the first and third lepton generation does not notably alter the prediction for $\RDp$.
 At the same time, it originates a tree-level contribution to $C_9^{\mathrm{NP}\,e} = -C_{10}^{\mathrm{NP}\,e}$, that breaks the universality between the electron and muon Wilson coefficients, allowing for $\RKp \neq 1$.
 The comparison of the pull of each observable for this scenario with respect to their experimental measurement (blue line), compared to the same pull in the SM (orange line) is presented in Figure~\ref{im:pulls_scbII}.
+The observables whose pull changes in more than $1.5\,\sigma$ between the SM and Scenario II are specially marked in the plot, i.e. $\RDp^l$, $\Rk$ and $\RDp^\mu$ (observables 2, 7 and 13 in the table presented in Appendix~\ref{app:pulls_scbII}).
+It is clear that for these observables NP improves their prediction.
 For completeness, the full list of predictions and pulls is also included in Appendix~\ref{app:pulls_scbII}.
-We have checked that all the observables in the appendix, with the only exception of $|\epsilon_K|$ (observable 20), can receive a contribution from the Wilson coefficients in Scenario II when considering the full RG equations.
+We have checked that all the observables in the appendix, with the only exception of $|\epsilon_K|$ (observable 33), can receive a contribution from the Wilson coefficients in Scenario II when considering the full RG equations.
 It is also important to note that the muon lifetime is not included in the above list of observables because it is used to determine the SM value of $G_F$; an input parameter.